lizadeka/sales-data-analysis/README.md

 💡 Key Takeaway

 In Excel 2007, even well-formatted-looking columns may store data as text.
-Using structured references in a table not only solved formula issues but also improved stability across calculations.

-Feel free to reuse or adapt this cleaning guide in your own Excel workflows!
+The "Text to Columns" tool with DMY conversion was the real game changer.
+Structured references further ensured stability across formulas.